-Warren Industries was founded in 1971 by entrepreneur Julian Namowicz and now serves customers nationwide from eight locations.
+Warren Industries was founded in 1971 by entrepreneur Julian Namowicz and now serves customers nationwide from six locations.

 Warren Industries has received many corporate-changing projects that ended up defining our company.
 Over our 45-year history, we have grown and expanded in sales, employment, machinery and expertise.

 The following is brief description of Warren’s growth:

 1971: Betty Crocker® and Random House recipe cards for grocery stores — over 10,000,000 decks produced.

 The Random House project became a multi-year order, which involved sending sets of cards to grocery stores.
 Besides cutting, collating, wrapping, and shipping millions of card decks, we also took back any leftover decks when a store was done with the program, sorted and put good decks back in inventory.
 This project kept scores of employees busy with card production and, later, manual sorting.

 1975: Shrinky Dinks — Warren Industries invented the machines that produced the Shrinky Dinks medium, processed the material and assembled all of their kits for 10 years.

 Julian Namowicz invented a multi-directional sanding process, which allowed consumers to decorate their homemade jewelry craft-kits with colored pencils instead of markers.
 This process was highly desirable and became the mainstay of the Shrinky Dinks line.
 Besides modifying and cutting the plastic, Warren also packaged this product in many different kits and sizes- getting Warren into the folding carton business.

 1978: Harlequin & Silhouette® romance books — Warren packaged and shipped over 250,000 packages weekly for six years.